You, by which I mean all the mammals in the audience, are running on an operating system a couple of billion years old.

 All this is under the control of the molecules within the cell, which themselves exist through the action of other genes or from external stimuli.

 If each gene is a statement, the cell’s “program” is found in the interaction between those statements.
-And those interactions are extremely complicated, and not yet well understood.
+And those interactions are extremely complicated.

 At some point about 3 billion years ago, a particularly entrepreneurial branch of the Archaea developed a more sophisticated internal cell structure.
 These are the Eukaryotes.

-Animals (including humans), plants, fungi, algae and slime molds are all Eukaryotes.
+Animals (including humans) are Eukaryotes.
+Also plants, fungi, algae and slime molds.

 The Eukaryotic genome is protected inside a nucleus, and specialist organelles perform specific functions within the cell.
 They’re linked together by the cytoskeleton, a network of filaments and tubes which spans the inside of the cell.

 You can think of these as peripheral controllers or coprocessors supporting the main processor, linked by buses.
-DNA to RNA transcription occurs in the nucleus, and then RNA to protein translation occurs outside the nucleus, in the endoplasmic reticulum which surrounds the nucleus.
+DNA to RNA transcription occurs in the nucleus, and then RNA to protein translation occurs in the endoplasmic reticulum surrounding the nucleus.

 Mitochondria are like little containers with their own separate genome.
+They have their own DNA outside the nuclear DNA.
+They have their own replication, transcription and translation mechanisms.
 The cell benefits from their ability to produce ATP, and the mitochondria benefit from the cell’s protection.

-But they’re effectively running their operating system, like little containers within the host cell, and they have their own replication and protein synthesis.
-They even have their own tRNA, and as a result use a slightly different translation code to the host cell.
+But they’re effectively running their operating system, like little containers within the host cell.
+They do their own RNA translation, using their own tRNA, and they happen to use a slightly different translation code to the host cell.
 They’ve been engulfed but they’re still separate and running their own OS.

 [^eee] `https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish